-According to Nkrumah, African political economy is shaped externally and, “control of the neo-colonial state is done through economic and monetary, [and political] means” requiring it, “to purchase industrial goods from the imperial state [former colonial power]”, and “export raw material [to the imperial state]” (Nkrumah, 1965: 9).
-Here political control is a means to economic ends (Blaut, 1973), which Moerman (2001: 4) labels ‘economic colonialism’.
+African political economy is shaped externally and, “control of the neo-colonial state is done through economic and monetary, [and political] means” requiring it, “to purchase industrial goods from the imperial state [former colonial power]”, and “export raw material [to the imperial state]” (Nkrumah, 1965: 9).
+Moerman (2001: 4) labels this as ‘economic colonialism’.
 France and Britain retain significant economic interests (i.e. trade) in former colonies, which underpins their continuing influence (Yates, 2006).
-For example, “Africa plays a vital economic role for France as a source of raw materials, as a market for her manufactured goods and technology, and as an outlet for her capital investment” (Martin, 1995: 196).Britain has similar interests in her ex-colonies (Joseph, 1976; Martin, 1995), though they declined with the hegemonic expansion of the USA (Annisette, 2000).
-Northern countries’ interest in trade extends to financial services, including procurement of accounting hardware and software and technical assistance.
-This is only undesirable if Northern suppliers’ power gives undue advantages vis-à-vis local suppliers.
-Accounting can be complicit in this, e.g. France and Britain, with the USA, allegedly use sophisticated accounting arrangements to underpay for African oil and minerals, and to divert oil revenues to foreign financial institutions (Yates, 2006).
+For example, “Africa plays a vital economic role for France as a source of raw materials, as a market for her manufactured goods and technology, and as an outlet for her capital investment” (Martin, 1995: 196).Britain has similar interests in her ex-colonies (Joseph, 1976; Martin, 1995).
+French and British interest in trade extends to financial services, including procurement of accounting hardware and software and technical assistance, which is desirable if Northern suppliers’ power does not unduly disadvantage local suppliers.

-Monetary control, covering currencies and banking, and hence financial information and flows, is an economic mechanism of neo-colonialism (Nkrumah, 1965).
-Terms of trade consistently favoured ex-colonisers and their allies (Abgohou, 2012).
+Monetary control, covering currencies and banking, and hence financial information and flows, is a mechanism of neo-colonialism (Nkrumah, 1965).
 Following decolonization, some colonial powers placed their ex-colonies into monetary zones (the Sterling and the Franc) controlled in London and Paris.
-Unfavourable exchange rates due to neo-colonial powers’ control of currencies and commodity prices in Northern exchanges lessened export revenue for African countries (Agbohou, 2012); and large net capital (including profits) outflows from Africa to firms from the metropolises ensued (Joseph, 1976; Martin, 1995).
-This impeded the creation of a common African market, consolidates old colonial ties, and perpetuates artificial borders created under colonialism.
-The banking system is also controlled by banks from the metropolises (e.g. Crédit Lyonnais, Société Générale, Barclay’s, Citibank) that serve multinationals (Agbohou, 2012; Harris, 1975).
-The transfer of surplus and diversion of export revenues means resources, mostly financial, for development initiatives to reduce poverty are limited (Verschave, 1998, 2004).
-The Sterling zone has gradually been dismantled to the advantage of the USA dollar but British influence over banking system in Anglophone Africa remains, whereas the Franc zone remains unshakable (Agbohou, 2012; Nubukpo et al., 2016).
+Unfavourable exchange rates due to Northern exchanges’ control of currencies and commodity prices lessened export revenue for African countries (Agbohou, 2012); and large net capital (including profits) outflows from Africa to firms in the metropolises ensued (Joseph, 1976; Martin, 1995).
+This impedes development of a common African market, consolidates old colonial ties, and perpetuates artificial borders created under colonialism.
+African banking is also controlled by metropolitan banks (e.g. Crédit Lyonnais, Société Générale, Barclay’s, Citibank) that serve multinationals (Agbohou, 2012; Harris, 1975).
+However, the Sterling zone was gradually dismantled to the advantage of the USA dollar, whereas the Franc zone remains unshakable (Agbohou, 2012; Nubukpo et al., 2016).

-Political control is critical to economic control (Agbohou, 2012).
-Nkrumah (1965: 9-10) claimed, “The control of the neo-colonial state’s politics [and economy] is … through the appointment of officials to positions where they can dictate certain policies”.
+Political control is critical to economic control (Agbohou, 2012; Nkrumah, 1965).
 Britain (and the USA) and France have development agencies in their onetime African colonies (Britain’s Department for International Development (DfID), the USA’s Aid for International Development, and France’s Coopération Française).
-Both, to varying degrees, place advisors within their ex-colonies’ governments (Martin, 1995; Yates, 2006).
+All, to varying degrees, place advisors within many African governments (Martin, 1995; Yates, 2006).
 The issue is whose economic and commercial interests do they serve?
 (Harris, 1975; Verschave, 1998, 2000).
-For example, Lassou and Hopper (2016) found in Francophone Africa, French Coopérants (or advisors/technical assistants) held “positions where they could influence policy… [and secure] quasi monopolistic positions in many sectors…” (ibid: 54) for French companies.
+For example, Lassou and Hopper (2016) found in Francophone Africa, French Coopérants (or advisors/technical assistants) held “positions where they could influence policy… [and secure] quasi monopolistic positions in many sectors” (ibid: 54) advantageous for French companies.

 3.3 Neo-patrimonialism